James Scrimgeour: Career

 Scrimgeour's role in the royal proxy marriage was celebrated in a Latin poem by the Edinburgh schoolmaster Hercules Rollock, which describes him swallowing a huge gulp of red wine while toasting Christian IV, and also alludes to his exile in Denmark in the 1580s during the ascendency of James Stewart, Earl of Arran.
 In April 1585, a rumour had reached England that Scrimgeour had been poisoned at a banquet in Denmark.

 His wife Magdalen Livingstone was appointed to welcome Anne of Denmark at Leith, with Isobel Hamilton, Lady Seton and Margaret Montgomerie, Lady Seton, Mary Beaton, Lady Boyne, and the Lady Chancellor.
 Scrimgeour was knighted at the queen's coronation.

-Scrimgeour had a law suit against the Laird of Lawis involving a "brieve of idiotry" and the Graham family.
+Scrimgeour had a lawsuit against the Laird of Lawis involving a "brieve of idiotry" and the Graham family.

 In January 1591 he owed an Edinburgh tailor, William Hoppringle, £1,400 Scots.
 The money may have been for clothes, or a sum lent to Scrimgeour.
 Hoppringle transferred the debt to Andrew Kinnaird, a burgess of Dundee, thinking to get quicker payment, but Kinnaird did not oblige.

 Scrimgeour was given a role at the baptism of Prince Henry at Stirling Castle in August 1594.
 He was one of four gentlemen appointed to hold the canopy or "paill" over Prince Henry.
+The canopy was carried from the palace and held over the prince in the Chapel Royal.

 On 25 May 1598 he came to the banquet for the queen's brother the Duke of Holstein at Holyrood Palace and brought gifts of moor fowls, capercaillies, black cocks, kids, roe deer, and dotterels.

 On 15 December 1612 Scrimgeour wrote to the Privy Council to apologise for not attending to discuss a riot in Dundee caused by the Laird of Ruthven.
 He sent a note from his doctor describing his "hemoroids" which prevented him from riding his horse.

 He died in December 1612 at Holyrood Palace in the lodging of Christian Lindsay, poet and baker, and wife of William Murray, Master of the carriage.